ELELAB/mutatex_pipelines/custom_collect_scan/README.md

 ### {coding_gene} folder

 This is an example folder hosting the output of the pipeline.
 The prerequisite to run the pipeline is to fill the attributes of the template `.csv` file with the instances related to the protein of interest.
-In case the scan is to be performed on a model from AlphaFold Protein Structure Database, the pipeline will automatically download and prepare the file for the subsequent scan, otherwise, the user is required to provide the input `.pdb` file inside the directory: `{gene}/structure_selection/{database}`.
+In case the scan is to be performed on a model from AlphaFold Protein Structure Database, the pipeline will automatically download and prepare the file for the subsequent scan, otherwise, the user is required to provide the input `.pdb` file inside the working directory: `{gene}/structure_selection/{database}`.

 ### Snakefile